 It doesn't get any better than this.
 With a fairly wet brush, it is also possible to splatter or flick paint onto the work surface for that uneven splatter effect.
 It works wonders when you want to create a starry night or an abstract landscape or if you merely want to add some texture to your pieces.

 With some gel pens, your smear becomes easy, and this would be viewed as a drawback, but it isn't.
 You could leverage this quality by intentionally blending different colors or using a single color to create a gradient effect.
 Some gel pens will be drier on the page, while others tend to be wetter.
 When blending, it is best that you use wetter pens.

 You could try it out on a blank page to assess which pen gives the best smear.
-Color a small box and try with your fingers or a blending tool to smudge it.
-Multiple tools are ideal for blending; you could use a bristle paintbrush, pencil eraser, silicone spatula, flat-ended cotton sponge, or a wet paintbrush which could be obtained from the cosmetic section of most drug and grocery stores.
+Color a small box and try using your fingers or a blending tool to smudge it.
+Multiple tools are ideal for blending; you could use a bristle paintbrush, pencil eraser, silicone spatula, flat-ended cotton sponge (could be obtained from the cosmetic section of most drug and grocery stores), or a wet paintbrush.